wp-plugins/timezonecalculator/readme.txt

 Receives an array which is used for the calculator-page function call to `$timezonecalculator->output($params)`. `display`, `use_container` will automatically be set to true.

+`timezonecalculator_calculator_timezone`

+Receives a timezone-string which is used for the calculator-page.

 `timezonecalculator_calculator_format_date`

 Receives an array whereas each entry represents a date-format.
 The first date-format will be used as display-format in the textfield.